DAI-Lab/SteganoGAN/README.md

 - Homepage: https://github.com/DAI-Lab/SteganoGAN

 ## Overview
-**SteganoGAN** is a library for creating steganographic images using adversarial training.
+**SteganoGAN** is a tool for creating steganographic images using adversarial training.

 ## Installation
 To get started with **SteganoGAN**, we recommend using `pip`: